 GROUP COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices (the Local Authority Code of Practice) rather than the amount to be funded from the levy.
-The reconciliation from the accounting cost shown in the line “total comprehensive income and expenditure” to the funding position is shown at the bottom of the statement.
+The reconciliation from the accounting cost shown in the line “Total comprehensive income and expenditure” to the funding position is shown at the bottom of the statement.

-*Adjustments between accounting basis and funding basis are due to the different accounting treatments for capital grants and pension costs, as detailed in the movements in reserves statement on the line “Total adjustments between accounting basis and funding basis under regulations” (page 3).
+*Adjustments between accounting basis and funding basis are due to the different accounting treatments for capital grants and pension costs, as detailed in the Movements in Reserves Statement on the line “Total adjustments between accounting basis and funding basis under regulations” (page 3).

 There were no acquisitions or discontinued operations during the year (2015 – none).